Abdul-Asa/Personal-Capstone-Project/README.md

 ## Conclusion

 It was an interesting ride making Padrone.
-Changing ideas every second, Figuring out the designs and lots and lots (and I mean **lots**)of Google searching.
+Changing ideas every second, figuring out the designs and lots and lots (and I mean **lots**)of Google searching.
 It was a fun ride.
 Feel free to check out some of my other Projects in my Github repo.
 Padrone is probably my biggest project for now.

 ---